This is our aunt Helen’s stuffing recipe that we have enjoyed for many years.

 6. Place mixture into the fridge until you are ready to prepare your bird for roasting.

-Note: You will likely have more stuffing than will fit into the turkey or chicken.
-This is where the reserved chicken stock comes in handy.
-Add stock to the remaining stuffing, then wrap in aluminum foil.
+You will likely have more stuffing than will fit into the turkey or chicken.
+Simply add the reserved chicken stock to the remaining stuffing, then wrap in aluminum foil.
 Place in the oven during the last hour of roasting your bird.
+Mix together the stuffing in the bird with the stuffing outside the bird before serving.

 One response to “Aunt Helen’s Stuffing”